 Pursuant to UA Board Policy 405.1 (footnote 2, page 2), UAMS adopts the following procedural definitions of overall satisfactory performance and overall unsatisfactory performance.

-Overall satisfactory or overall unsatisfactory performance assessment: Within annual reviews, the department chair will provide an overall assessment that includes 1) consideration of work performance within each domain of the faculty member’s duties, e.g., teaching, research and scholarly work, clinical service (when applicable), and service to the department, college, University, community or profession; and 2) the faculty member’s manifestation of professionalism and collegiality.
-It is the responsibility of the department chair to weigh both of these aspects of a faculty member’s participation in the UAMS academic community.
-The chair may seek input from other senior faculty
+Overall satisfactory or overall unsatisfactory performance assessment: Within annual reviews, the department chair will provide an overall assessment that includes consideration of work performance within each domain of the faculty member’s duties, e.g., teaching, research and scholarly work, clinical service (when applicable), and service to the department, college, University, community or profession.
+Before marking the overall unsatisfactory box, the chair shall convene a group of faculty members from within and/or from outside the department, to provide peer-review of the performance evidence and share their opinions and recommendations about the overall assessment that should be provided to the faculty member.
+Information about this review should be documented with the understanding that it will be shared with the faculty member and the dean.

 Effective July 1, 2019, any tenure-track or tenured faculty member who receives an overall unsatisfactory performance assessment shall be placed on a remediation plan.
 The remediation plan shall be developed by the faculty member’s academic unit in consultation with the faculty member and shall include remedial measures designed to address the overall performance deficiencies, with the expectation that carrying out the plan will lead to an overall satisfactory performance assessment.
 If, in the next annual review following an overall unsatisfactory performance assessment, the faculty member fails to attain either an overall satisfactory performance assessment or to demonstrate meaningful progress in remediating the overall performance deficiencies, the faculty member may be issued a notice of dismissal on twelve months’ notice as provided for within Section IV.C of UA Board Policy 405.1.